Chanty

 Asana and Slack are in the similar price range.
 Both have the Freemium price models, apart from the paid tiers.
 The free version of Asana gives you the possibility to add up to 15 members to your team.
 It also provides you with unlimited Tasks, Projects and Conversations.
 Slack’s free version is limited to 90 days of your team’s most recent messages and 10 third-party or custom integrations.

-Upgrading to Slack’s Standard version means unlocking your searchable message history, unlimited apps, and some more benefits.
+Meanwhile, upgrading to Slack’s Pro version means unlocking your searchable message history, unlimited apps, and some more benefits.

 If you’d like to learn more about the pricing of both tools, check out the information on Slack and Asana official pages.